 Team 5: Contaminants

-BaySys will have three key field expeditions: (1) Fall 2016 to install moorings in western Hudson Bay and the entrance to James Bay, (2) winter 2017 field studies in the estuaries of the Churchill and Nelson Rivers, and (3) a bay-wide survey in summer 2017 aboard the NGCC Amundsen.
+BaySys had three key field expeditions: (1) Fall 2016 to install moorings in western Hudson Bay and the entrance to James Bay, (2) winter 2017 field studies in the estuaries of the Churchill and Nelson Rivers, and (3) a bay-wide survey in summer 2018 aboard the NGCC Amundsen.

 For the scientific and local Hudson Bay communities, this multidisciplinary project will vastly expand knowledge of climate impacts on the Arctic system, in a region where there are substantial gaps and limitations in existing knowledge.

 Manitoba Hydro project Coordinator: Michael Morris

 U Manitoba: Dr. J. Ehn ; Dr. D. Barber; Dr. I. Dmitrenko

 Université du Québec à Rimouski: Dr. S. Bélanger